apptainer/singularity-userdocs/cloud_library.rst

 version of the same container.

 .. note::
-    When pushing your container, theres no need to add a ``.sif`` (Singularity Image Format) to the end of the container name, (like on your local machine), because all containers on the library are SIF containers.
+    When pushing your container, there's no need to add a ``.sif`` (Singularity Image Format) to the end of the container name, (like on your local machine), because all containers on the library are SIF containers.

 Let's assume you have your container (v1.0.1), and you want to push